Doctorate in Curriculum and Instruction

 For Students, Teachers, Schools, and Society

-Designed to meet the needs of working professionals, this Doctor of Education (EdD) in Curriculum and Instruction program focuses on cross-disciplinary research and reflective practices related to curriculum, teaching and learning, teacher education, and broader educational issues and policies.
+Designed to meet the needs of working professionals, this Doctor of Education (EdD) in Curriculum and Instruction program focuses on research and reflective practice related to curriculum, teaching and learning, teacher education, and broader educational issues and policies.

 Specialized Research Focus